The Capital of Water, Matsue

 Lake Shinji’s Yamato Shijimi Clam

-This is one of the seven delicacies caught in Lake Shinji.
-It is preferred for its delicious flavor the secret of which is the lake’s brackish water.
+Matsue is proud of Japan’s most catch quantity of clam.
+Clams caught in Lake Shinji is one of the most famous local delicacies of Matsue.
 Fishermen go out to catch clams in the early morning creating an idyllic scene with many boats floating on the lake.

 Because the soft outer skin of the grain of buckwheat is milled together, Izumo Soba noodles have a dark black color, strong aroma and rich taste.
 The Warigo-soba is served in the three bowls and is the most popular one in Izumo.